Yahtzee Variant Games

 Standard Yahtzee was first mass-produced in 1956 and quickly went on to become the best-selling dice game in history.
 As a result of this commercial success, the game’s modern corporate overlords sought ways to expand Yahtzee’s reach even further.
 Rapid advancements in computer technology allowed the game to move into the digital era where it proliferated on gaming consoles, personal computers, and smartphones.
 The ability to play Yahtzee online is one of the greatest successes stories of a tabletop game making the digital jump.
 But even before the electronic revolution made it possible to put Yahtzee in everyone’s pocket, the game had been branching out in new ways.

 The easiest way to cash-in on widespread brand recognition was to create entirely new tabletop games within the growing Yahtzee family.
-Each variant game would put a new spin on the old favorite by introducing an entirely new set of rules and/or gameplay.
+Different Yahtzee games were key to future growth.
+Each of the Yahtzee variations would put a new spin on the old favorite by introducing an entirely new set of rules and/or gameplay.
 Sometimes elements from other popular games would be grafted onto the the original Yahtzee concept to form something different, if not entirely original.
 Considering that standard Yahtzee incorporates elements of Poker, it shouldn’t be surprising to see its offspring adopt a similar strategy.

-While parent company Hasbro continues to probe the boundaries of the Yahtzee rule book, the earliest variant games invariably found varying levels of success in the marketplace and none of them are still in production.
+It turns out there are many different ways to play Yahtzee.
+While parent company Hasbro continues to probe the boundaries of the rule book and the Yahtzee game itself, the earliest variant games found varying levels of success in the marketplace and none of them are still in production.
 But sometimes the classics are hard to top.
 Each variant maintains a loyal throng of devoted followers and represents a precious artifact of yesterday’s Yahtzee.

 In 1974, two years after Triple Yahtzee entered the world, the next variant game was released under new corporate owner Milton Bradley: Challenge Yahtzee.
 The new management took an enthusiastic approach toward further variation and launched a huge marketing campaign to promote their product.
 Jack Klugman and Tony Randall, stars of the hit TV show, The Odd Couple, were hired for advertisements.
 Challenge Yahtzee is still the only Yahtzee game to have had an official celebrity endorsement.